ltgcgo/docs/src/octavia/impl/ext.md

 #### Rubies
 > This has not yet been supported by Octavia.

 Used to annotate the pronunciation of each unit.
-While Octavia allows parsing rubies with opening and closing control characters split into different events, for compatibility reasons, it's recommended to have whole separate rubies contained in a single event.
+The left square bracket (`[`) starts the ruby annotation for the text in the exact event before the markup, while the right square bracket (`]`) ends the active ruby annotation.
+It is recommended to separate each syllable inside the rubies in dedicated events.

 Example below.